#360: Boingy Boingy Bunga Bunga

 That's her thing.
 Yes.

-I had assumed that the two of you, she is right here.
-I said that the two of you took this job because you didn't want to exist in society anymore.
+i had assumed that the two of you she is right here i said that the two of you took this job because you didn't want to exist in society anymore you kind of wanted an escape from society kind of like me and my oh why didn't you come to paris oh you're the humpback guy what humpback

-You're a full modo.
-What did you you do?
+no you're you're a full moto don't don't talk about my friend that way you're a full moto what did you you do?
 What weird thing did you do on the internet 10 years ago?

 I was the original chocolate rain guy.
 That's way more than 10 years ago.